SkyHub07/Amazon-clone-HTML-CSS/README.md

 # Amazon-clone-HTML-CSS

-A simple Amazon Clone using HTML and CSS.
+A simple Amazon Clone using HTML and CSS (front-end only).